Virus (1999 film): Plot

 As the storm resumes, the crew head for the computer room.
-On the way, they are ambushed by a converted Squeaky and a giant robot that kills Woods.
-The survivors barricade themselves in the communications room, where Richie sends out a mayday; however, Everton shoots out the radio, unwilling to give up his salvage.
+En route, they are ambushed by a converted Squeaky and a giant robot that kills Woods.
+The survivors barricade themselves in the communications room.
+Richie sends out a mayday, but Everton shoots out the radio, unwilling to give up his salvage.
 Foster punches Everton and removes him from command.
-Richie uses the computers to talk to the alien (credited as The Intelligence); it tells them that it is "aware" and sees mankind as a "virus" which it plans to use as "spare parts."
+Richie uses the computers to talk to the alien; it says that it is "aware" and sees mankind as a "virus" which it plans to use as "spare parts."
 This drives Richie insane, causing him to gun down Squeaky and flee.
-When the remaining crew leave the room, Everton takes the opportunity to talk to the Intelligence, which recognizes him as the "dominant lifeform."
+When the remaining crew leave the room, Everton talks to the alien, which recognizes him as the "dominant lifeform."

-The crew discovers that the Intelligence has moved Volkov's computer elsewhere in the ship.
-Realizing that the ship is moving, they return to the bridge by going outside, where Hiko is lost to the typhoon.
-Meanwhile, Everton is guided to one of the workshops, where he makes a bargain with the Intelligence.
-Foster identifies Lord Howe Island as Volkovs destination, with Nadia surmising that the Intelligence wishes to seize a British intelligence station from which it could seize control of the world's military forces.
+The crew discovers that the alien has moved Volkov's computer elsewhere in the ship.
+Realizing that Volkov is moving, they return to the bridge by going outside, where Hiko is lost to the typhoon.
+Meanwhile, Everton is guided to one of the workshops, where he makes a bargain with the alien.
+Foster identifies Lord Howe Island as Volkov's destination, with Nadia surmising that the alien wishes to seize a British intelligence station from which it could seize control of the world's military forces.
 As they decide to sink Volkov, the survivors are confronted by the now-cyborg Everton, which they defeat with a thermite hand grenade.
-They empty the ship's fuel tanks and set explosive charges.
+They empty Volkov's fuel tanks and set explosive charges.

 Foster, Steve and Nadia run into Richie.
-A giant robot (piloted by the Intelligence) suddenly appears and attacks Nadia, Richie and Steve.
-The Intelligence captures Foster and tortures her for the location of the detonator.
+A giant robot (piloted by the alien) then appears and attacks the trio.
+The alien captures Foster and tortures her for the detonator's location.
 A mortally wounded Richie informs Steve that he prepared a jury-rigged ejection seat that can be used for escape.
-Nadia and Steve rescue Foster, and Nadia sacrifices herself by shooting a flaregun at nearby gas tanks to kill the Intelligence.
-Foster and Steve make it out safely by using Richie's ejection seat, which triggers an explosion and sinks Volkov, causing the sentient electricity to disperse in the seawater.
-Foster and Steve are rescued by a U.S. naval ship.
+Nadia and Steve rescue Foster, and Nadia sacrifices herself by shooting a flaregun at nearby gas tanks to kill the alien; however, it is only damaged by the explosion and pursues the survivors.
+Foster and Steve use Richie's ejection seat, escaping the robot form, which triggers pin grenades causing an explosion of the missile bomb and sinks Volkov, causing the sentient electricity to disperse in the seawater.
+A U.S. naval ship later rescues Foster and Steve.